 \begin{definition} (Property (C)).
-We say that $Q$ satisfies Property (C) if $Q$ satisfies Property (U) and $M_{H(\mu)}^{n} \theta $ converges weakly to $\mu _{H(\mu)}$ for any probability measure $\theta \in \mathcal{P} (S)$ and any $H(\mu) \in \mathcal{H}$ where $\mu _{H(\mu)}$ is the unique fixed point of $M_{H(\mu)}$. \end{definition} Property (C) can be established using standard results from the theory of Markov chains in general state spaces (see \cite{meyn2012markov}).
-When the state space $S$ is finite Property (C) can be established by assuming that $M_{H(\mu)}$ is irreducible and aperiodic for every $H(\mu)$ and Property (U) can be established by assuming that $M_{H(\mu)}$ is irreducible for every $H(\mu)$.
+We say that $Q$ satisfies Property (C) if $Q$ satisfies Property (U) and $M_{h}^{n} \theta $ converges weakly to $\mu _{h}$ for any probability measure $\theta \in \mathcal{P} (S)$ and any $h \in \mathcal{H}$ where $\mu _{h}$ is the unique fixed point of $M_{h}$. \end{definition} Under certain conditions, Property (C) can be established using standard results regarding the stability of Markov chains in general state spaces (e.g., Theorem 13.3.1 or Theorem 16.2.3 in \cite{meyn2012markov}).
+When the state space $S$ is finite, Property (C) can be established by assuming that $M_{h}$ is irreducible and aperiodic and Property (U) can be established by assuming that $M_{h}$ is irreducible.